 Customizable groups are only available to Enterprise-level customers.
 Plus-level customers can set up and organize users into three pre-defined group types: departments, employee types, and locations.

-You can set up four customizable types of groups to organize employees and projects – locations, divisions, service centers, and cost centers.
-This is in addition to the pre-defined department and employee type group types available for organizing users.
-They are primarily used to limit access to users and projects.
+You can set up customizable types of groups to organize employees and projects – locations, divisions, service centers, and cost centers.
+Groups are primarily used to limit access to users and projects.

 You can rename these four customizable groups, if necessary, to better reflect your company’s organizational structure.